Free Guide to UK Pension Transfers: QROPS, QNUPS and SIPPs

 Capital Gains Tax is a tax on the gain or profit you make when you sell, give away or otherwise dispose of something that you own, such as shares or property.

 If you have multiple properties, you will pay capital gains tax when you sell them.
-You can avoid this through a transfer to a QNUPS.
-You can set up a QNUPS even if you never retire abroad… more on this later.
+You can avoid these taxes through a pension transfer to a QNUPS or through other corporate and trust planning, although many of these avenues have now been closed for 2017.
+As an expat, you may be better off considering selling and buying elsewhere in the world with a lower tax regime.
+It is possible to set up a QNUPS even if you never retire abroad… more on this later.
 Most who have multiple properties will be taxed at 28%.

 - 18 per cent and 28 per cent tax rates for individuals (the tax rate you use depends on the total amount of your taxable income, so you need to work this out first )